eslobodo/boilerplater/README.md

 I like to store my boiler plates somewhere where everyone can see them but also I can have some private ones.
-Also I want to have all templates in GIT, so I can easely update them once they are outdated.
-Yes, i'm looking at you GIST.
+Also I want to have all templates in GIT, so I can easily update them once they are outdated.
+Yes, I'm looking at you, GIST.

 All boilerplates are just GIST snippets with the 'right' formatting.
-To store list of available boilerplates I use special public GIST#[3266785](https://gist.github.com/3266785).
+To store a list of available boilerplates, I use special public GIST#[3266785](https://gist.github.com/3266785).
-Everyone who wants to share his boilerplates and bootstrap files is welcomed to open an pull request on that GIST.
+Everyone who wants to share his boilerplates and bootstrap files is welcome to open an pull request on that GIST.

-To see how the actual boilerplate looks like navigate to GIST#[3265768](https://gist.github.com/3265768).
+To see how the actual boilerplate looks like, navigate to GIST#[3265768](https://gist.github.com/3265768).
-Each file is annotated by the '^##' line with target filename.
+Each file is annotated by the '^##' line with the target filename.
 The bottom content will be saved to that file.
 Also you can 'link' to remote files if you want.
 They will be downloaded to your project folder.